 Considerations

 Declaring items even when you're unsure can save you money.
 If you don't declare an item that requires it, the fine you could incur would likely be much higher than the small tax you would have had to pay if you exceeded your exemption level.
 Don't forget you should always declare watches and jewelry you obtained abroad, even if they're for your business, from duty-free shops or gifts you received.
-The duty-free status of items you purchase in duty-free shops only applies in the country in which you purchased them, so you might have to pay duty on these items in the U.S. if their value exceeds your personal exemption.
-As for gifts, you will have to estimate their value on your declaration forms, so aim for a reasonable estimation that won't draw attention for being too low.
+The duty-free status of items you purchase in duty-free shops only applies in the foreign country in which you purchased them, so you might have to pay duty on these items in usd if their value exceeds your personal exemption.